 If you need to upgrade the gear you have and it’s still useful, consider selling it through gear swaps or donating it to organizations in need.
 Programs like Gear Forward accept gently used outdoor gear and gift it to the next generation of adventurers while Bikes Not Bombs refurbish old bicycles to help transform communities in developing nations.

 Plastic pollution is one of the biggest issues plaguing the planet.
 Backcountry travel often resigns us to storing food and water in plastic throw-away baggies and bottles.
-Plastic breaks down into microscopic particles over hundreds of years without biodegrading — meaning that bottle you dropped on the trail will be around long after you’re gone.
+Plastic breaks down into microscopic particles over hundreds of years without biodegrading.
+Meaning that bottle you dropped on the trail–or even threw in the garbage bin at the trailhead–will be around long after you’re gone.

 Serious backpackers know that purchasing single use energy bars and gels — as opposed to buying in bulk — keep pack weights down.
 While the mantra “every ounce counts” applies to most outdoor activities, rethinking the way you store your food is better for the environment.
 As an alternative to single-use plastic baggies, opt to use compostable beeswax or vegan wax wraps.
 Wax wraps are lightweight, protect your food, and flexible enough to shape into any kind of lunch box, snack pack, or food seal.
 You can reuse wax wraps dozens of times — and once they’ve lost their form, repurpose or compost them — making for an ideal alternative to plastic.

 Single-use fuel canisters are filling our landfills, despite being recyclable by nature.
 But don’t make the mistake of tossing one into your curbside bin — it’s destined for a landfill.
-Many facilities will allow you to recycle butane (aluminum) containers on site if you follow instructions to ensure they’re empty.
+This is because very few curbside programs handle the mixed metal recycling required for fuel canisters.
+A little extra research and effort and you will likely find a facility in your area that will recycle your empty canisters, so long as you follow instructions to ensure they’re empty.
 This usually means puncturing the canister and venting the fuel (bottle openers work great for this purpose).
 Some facilities will accept empty propane (steel) containers as well, but you’ll need to double check with the center.

 Mountain Safety Research is upping the ante and giving people who return empty canisters to its Seattle headquarters’ repair shop 20-percent off of new a MSR fuel canister purchase.
 The best thing to do?
 Invest in refillable fuel canisters, but due to travel restrictions, that’s not an option for everyone.